 Using adjustable weighted vests for exercise and hiking offers several advantages.
 They provide a balanced load distribution, superior to rucks, and allow you to adjust the weight precisely.
 Weighted vests also offer greater freedom of movement, making them better for running or more dynamic workouts.
 Consider options like the Hyper Vest TAC with up to 40lbs of adjustable weight evenly distributed from front to back with double padded shoulder straps.

 As a beginner, investing in the right gear is essential for a comfortable and effective experience.
 Opt for models with good shoulder and back padding, hip belts, water bladders, and padded compartments for iron ruck weights, adjustable weight vest plates, or space for SandBells and SteelBells to enhance your experience.
+Check out the Hyperwear rucking store to learn more about rucking backpacks and ruck weights.
 Alternatively, adjustable weighted vests offer convenience, balanced loading and versatility.
 Finally, for those on a budget, consider affordable options.
 Try starting with a budget friendly backpack and SandBell weights before investing in more robust rucks for heavier loads.
 With the right gear, you'll be well on your way to the calorie burning benefits of working out and hiking with a ruck.

 Implementing Ruck Training (Loaded Walking) with the Aging Adult, NSCA, Robert Linkul, MS, CSCS,*D, NSCA-CPT,*D, FNSCA (2022)